apocalyptech/snakebirdsolver/README.md

 should be much kinder to system memory, and could theoretically be run for quite a bit longer, but it is in general slower than BFS.

-There's plenty in the code that could be optimized - I'm sure we're doing unnecessary calculations all the time, or needlessly complicating things with class abstraction, etc.  The other solver mentioned above is much better in that regard.
-On a higher level, I suspect that going back to spend some time on actual CS theory and algorithm construction could help, and there are probably several math concepts which could help find shortcuts.

 There are some tests in `tests.py` which just check the solver against known-good solutions for some of the more-quickly-solved puzzles.
 Not actual unit tests, alas, but slightly better than nothing.